MicrosoftDocs/PowerShell-Docs/reference/7.2/Microsoft.PowerShell.Management/Remove-Item.md

 The **Stream** parameter is a dynamic parameter that the FileSystem provider adds to `Remove-Item`.
 This parameter works only in file system drives.

-You can use `Remove-Item` to delete an alternative data stream.
+You can use `Remove-Item` to delete an alternative data stream, such as `Zone.Identifier`.
 However, it is not the recommended way to eliminate security checks that block files that are downloaded from the Internet.
 If you verify that a downloaded file is safe, use the `Unblock-File` cmdlet.

 This parameter was introduced in Windows PowerShell 3.0.
 As of Windows PowerShell 7.2, `Remove-Item` can remove alternative data streams from directories as well as files.